-Exceeds Standards Closing the Achieve Meets Approaching Below Standards Score/Level 5 (94-100) Standards 4 (87-93) Standards 3 (80-86) 2-1 (79 and below) Intervention Goal (Research- G.8.b.)
-Goal set meets SMART goal format (specific, measurable, attainable, realistic/relevant, and time-bound) Activity outlined is well Goal mostly follows SMART goals format but needs some improvement/ specifications Goal is reasonable, but does not follow SMART goal format Activity is not Goal is inappropriate, irrelevant, or absent Activity is not well Plan (Research- G.8.b.; G.8.d.) thought out and researched, relevant to the stated goal, and appropriate to the role of a professional school counselor is fairly well thought out and/or researched, relevant to the stated goal, and appropriate to the role of a professional school counselor particularly well thought out, or is not relevant to the goal, or is an inappropriate school counseling intervention thought out, is not relevant to the goal, and/or is an inappropriate school counseling intervention Data Collected (Research-G.8.b.; G.8.d.)
-Process, Perception, and Outcome data were collected and clearly identified, and were relevant to stated goals Process, Perception, and Outcome data were collected, but were either presented in a confusing way, or were not completely relevant to stated goals Process or Perception data were irrelevant to the stated goal of the intervention, or there were problems with the process or perception data collected Data were missing, or outcome data were irrelevant to the goal Data Analysis and Recommendatio ns (Research- G.8.c.; G.8.d; G.8.e.)
-Data accurately and thoughtfully analyzed; Recommendations made are clear, insightful, related to the data, and useful to improve future efforts to improve student success Data are accurately analyzed and recommendation s are related to the data and useful for future efforts to improve student success Data are superficially analyzed and recommendation s have limited usefulness for future efforts to improve student success Data are not sufficiently or accurately analyzed; recommendations are missing or not useful in planning future interventions
+EDCD 791 Closing the Achievement Gap Project Exceeds Standards 5 (94-100) Meets Standards 4 (87-93) Approaching Standards Below Standards 2-1 (79 and below) Score/Level 3 (54-100) 4 (07-23) 3 (80-86) 2-1 (7) and below) Intervention Goal (Research- G.8.b.)
+Goal set meets SMART goal format (specific, measurable, attainable, realistic/relevant, and time-bound) Goal mostly follows SMART goals format but needs some improvement/ specifications Goal is reasonable, but does not follow SMART goal format Goal is inappropriate, irrelevant, or absent Intervention Plan (Research- G.8.b.; G.8.d.)
+Activity outlined is well thought out and researched, relevant to the stated goal, and appropriate to the role of a professional school counselor Activity outlined is fairly well thought out and/or researched, relevant to the stated goal, and appropriate to the role of a professional school counselor Activity is not particularly well thought out, or is not relevant to the goal, or is an inappropriate school counseling intervention Activity is not well thought out, is not relevant to the goal, and/or is an inappropriate school counseling intervention Data Collected (Research- G.8.b.; G.8.d.)
+Process, Perception, and Outcome data were collected and clearly identified, and were relevant to stated goals Process, Perception, and Outcome data were collected, but were either presented in a confusing way, or were not completely relevant to stated goals Process or Perception data were irrelevant to the stated goal of the intervention, or there were problems with the process or perception data collected Data were missing, or outcome data were irrelevant to the goal Data Analysis and Recommendation s (Research- G.8.c.; G.8.d; G.8.e.)
+Data accurately and thoughtfully analyzed; Recommendations made are clear, insightful, related to the data, and useful to improve future efforts to improve student success Data are accurately analyzed and recommendations are related to the data and useful for future efforts to improve student success Data are superficially analyzed and recommendations have limited usefulness for future efforts to improve student success Data are not sufficiently or accurately analyzed; recommendations are missing or not useful in planning future interventions